Back To CourseMythology Study Guide

 Shango: Shango is the god of thunder and lightning and uses his drum to create that thunder.
 He is frequently depicted wearing the double-bladed axe and his favorite colors: red and white.
 He was well known for his three lovers, Oya, Oba, and Oshun.

 Ogun: Ogun is the god of iron, blacksmiths, and hunting.
-His name is often called upon and invoked in oaths as well.
 When the gods first came down to create Earth, they soon realized that humans would need room to grow, and there was too much forest around.
 It was Ogun who created the first axe out of iron and passed on the skill of crafting iron to humankind.

-Eshu: Eshu is sometimes called Elegba or Legba.
-He is the god of luck, messenger to the gods, and a well-known trickster.
-In many respects, he is similar to the Greek god, Hermes.
+Eshu: Eshu, aka Elegba or Legba, is the god of luck, messenger to the gods, and a well-known trickster.
+He is similar to the Greek god, Hermes.
 He carries all the sacrifices to the other gods.
-In one myth, it was his trickster-like nature that got him the job of messenger to the gods.
 He stole the yams of Olorun, but was clever enough to use Olorun's own slippers while doing so, thereby making it look like Olorun had stolen his own yams.
-Olorun was not amused, and punished him by making Eshu come to the heavens and tell him all the goings on every day.
+Olorun was not amused, and punished him by making Eshu come to the heavens and tell him all the goings-on of every day.

 Orunmila: Like Apollo, Orunmila is the god of intelligence, wisdom, and prophecy.
 He is a benefactor to humans as he passes his knowledge of the destiny of the world to them.
 He was there watching when Oduduwa created Earth, and therefore knows all its secrets.
 As the first prophet to humans, a cult has developed around his worship.

 The orishas, or gods of Yoruba culture, have a colorful and vast dynamic between each other.
-Here is a brief rundown of the gods and their functions.
+They range from creation gods, to gods of nature, to gods of human needs.

 To unlock this lesson you must be a Study.com Member.